Terms of Use & Disclosures

 >

-I take the comments and feedback seriously, and attempt to read every comment that goes up (’though that is becoming increasingly difficult).
-I read all email, but make no promises about responding.
+I attempt to read every comment that goes up (although that is becoming increasingly difficult).
+I read all email, but make no promise about responding.

-On occasion I will post someone else’s email (or telephone call) as a comment in their name or initials — because they can’t.
-My circle of colleagues/friends includes many people who work in firms with nasty compliance policies — due to their employers, they risk their jobs by posting comments.
-I will, in my own judgment, do so on their behalf when appropriate.
+On occasion I will post someone else’s email (or telephone call) as a comment in their name or initials (because they can’t).
+Because my circle of friends includes people who (due to their employers compliance policies) risk their jobs by posting comments, I will, in my own judgement, do so on their behalf when appropriate.

 I will ban anyone whom I choose from posting comments — usually, for a damned good reason, but on rare occasions, for the exact same reason God created the platypus: because I feel like it.

 I encourage a broad range of perspectives, philosophies, sexual orientations.
 Dissent is good.
 I want to see a debate of views, a battle in the market place of ideas.
-(That Thomas Jefferson guy was onto something).
+(Thomas Jefferson wasn’t so dumb after all).
 You can post on nearly anything, so long as it is at least tangentially related to the topic at hand.

 - Knowingly posting false or malicious material;